spiffdev/help-pages/pages/12.developer/03.rest-api/default.md

 title: 'Rest API'
 ---

 The Spiff REST API can be interacted with via an HTTPS request that has been signed with a client key and secret.
-A request to the Spiff API might look like the following:
+A request to the API might look like the following:

 ```
 POST /api/v2/orders HTTP/1.1